EricMFink/PRcasebook/_pages/Preface.md

 We will not at present inquire whether the doctrine which is held on this subject by English lawyers be or be not agreeable to reason and morality; whether it be right that a man should, with a wig on his head, and a band round his neck, do for a guinea what, without those appendages, he would think it wicked and infamous to do for an empire; whether it be right that, not merely believing but knowing a statement to be true, he should do all that can be done by sophistry, by rhetoric, by solemn asseveration, by indignant exclamation, by gesture, by play of features, by terrifying one honest witness, by perplexing another, to cause a jury to think that statement false.
 [NOTE4]

 Justice says ye?
-I tell ye Hogan's r-right whin he says: ‘Justice is blind. ' Blind she is, an' deef an' dumb an' has a wooden leg!
+I tell ye Hogan's r-right whin he says: 'Justice is blind. ' Blind she is, an' deef an' dumb an' has a wooden leg!
 Niver again will they dhraw me to a coort.
 I'll take th' rude justice iv a piece iv lead pipe without costs or th' r-right iv appeal.
 [NOTE5]

 Lawyer—One who protects us against robbers by taking away the temptation.
 [NOTE6]